-MDEQ contracted ERG to conduct a remedial investigation and feasibility studya to determine the presence of soil and groundwater contamination and LNAPL, and define the vertical and horizontal extent of contamination, with the overall cleanup goal for soil and groundwater will be to reduce contaminant concentrations to within residential criteria.
+MDEQ contracted ERG to conduct a remedial investigation and feasibility study to determine the presence of soil and groundwater contamination and LNAPL, and define the vertical and horizontal extent of contamination, with the overall cleanup goal for soil and groundwater will be to reduce contaminant concentrations to within residential criteria.

 The Memphis Shell Site is a former LUST facility located in the rural town of Memphis, in northern Macomb County, Michigan.
-The Site is a former service station that operated from the early 1970’s to approximately 2001.
-Three confirmed releases from the UST system had been reported from 1998 to 1999, which resulted in LNAPL and dissolved petroleum contaminants migrating approximately 250 feet from the former USTs the east-southeast direction, under a State highway and beneath residential homes on the east side of the road.
+The site is a former service station that operated from the early 1970’s to approximately 2001.
+Three confirmed releases from the UST system had been reported from 1998 to 1999, which resulted in LNAPL and dissolved petroleum contaminants migrating approximately 250 feet from the former USTs the east-southeast direction, under a state highway and beneath residential homes on the east side of the road.